Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Solution of the set stabilization problem

 \begin{prop} Theorem~\ref{thm:semi-asymptotic_stability} still holds if the local $\Gamma$-detectability [$\Gamma$-detectability] assumption is replaced by the following condition:

-\begin{enumerate}[(i')] \item $\Gamma$ is stable relative to $V^{-1}(0)$ and $\Gamma$ is [globally] semi-attractive relative to $\cO$. \end{enumerate} \end{prop} We omit the proof of this proposition because it relies on essentially identical arguments as those used to prove the reduction principles in Theorems~\ref{thm:reduction:attractivity} and~\ref{thm:reduction:asymptotic_stability:unbounded}.
-If the sufficient conditions for $\Gamma$-detectability in Proposition~\ref{prop:Gamma-detect:sufficient_conditions} fail, rather than checking for $\Gamma$-detectability one may find it easier to check condition (i') in Proposition~\ref{prop:alternative_Gamma_detect}.
-This is because verifying whether $\Gamma$ is stable relative to $V^{-1}(0)$ does not require finding the maximal open-loop invariant subset $\cO$ of $h^{-1}(0)$; moreover, checking that $\Gamma$ is semi-attractive relative to $\cO$ amounts to checking the familiar condition
+\begin{enumerate}[(i')] \item $\Gamma$ is stable relative to $V^{-1}(0)$ and $\Gamma$ is [globally] attractive relative to $\cO$. \end{enumerate} \end{prop} We omit the proof of this proposition.
+If the sufficient conditions for $\Gamma$-detectability in Proposition~\ref{prop:Gamma-detect:sufficient_conditions} fail, rather than checking for $\Gamma$-detectability one may find it easier to check condition (i') in Proposition~\ref{prop:alternative_Gamma_detect}, because verifying whether $\Gamma$ is stable relative to $V^{-1}(0)$ does not require finding the maximal open-loop invariant subset $\cO$ of $h^{-1}(0)$; moreover, checking that $\Gamma$ is attractive relative to $\cO$ amounts to checking the familiar condition in~\cite{ByrIsiWil91}

 Note that, in the framework of~\cite{ByrIsiWil91} and~\cite{Shi00_2}, the requirement that $\Gamma$ be stable relative to $V^{-1}(0)$ is trivially satisfied because in these references it is assumed that $\Gamma = V^{-1}(0)$.